What is Revision Rotator Cuff Repair?

 Large re-tears that occur at the junction of the tendon and muscle may not be able to be fully repaired by Dr. Provencher.
 Large re-tears are less common and may need to be repaired with a different shoulder surgery technique, such as debridement or augmentation.

-Recovery and Rehabilitation Following Revision Rotator Cuff Repair Surgery
+What is the Recovery Following Revision Rotator Cuff Repair Surgery?

 Following revision shoulder surgery, the repaired shoulder will be placed in a sling to immobilize the joint and to protect the repairs for approximately 6-8 weeks.
 A physical therapy program will be prescribed by Dr. Provencher and will begin immediately following the procedure.
 It is strongly suggested that patients work with the in-house physical therapists at Howard Head Sports Medicine to optimize their rehabilitation.
 Physical therapy progression varies for each patient and depends on type of revision rotator cuff repair performed, patient’s age, and patient’s overall health.